← Back to research

 What is Modal?

-Modal is a serverless Python cloud platform with elastic GPU scaling, used for AI inference, training, batch processing, and data pipelines with sub-second cold starts.
+Modal is a serverless Python cloud platform with elastic GPU scaling and AI agent sandboxes, used for inference, training, batch processing, and agent code execution with sub-second cold starts.

 How much does Modal cost?